One Key Choice to Sustain the Sustainability Journey

 Since we returned from India, I’d known him a couple months.
-Both of us newly moved to KL, in those first months we hung out quite a bit.
-Is there enough information?
+Both of us were newly moved to KL, and in those first months we hung out quite a bit.
+Did I know him enough to help him?
 Why did he struggle so?
 And why did I not?

-And our fellow volunteers, who offered more conventional projects.
-Some of them did not have much sustainability awareness in the beginning.
+I thought about our fellow volunteers, who offered more conventional projects.
+Some of them did not have much sustainability awareness in the beginning at all.
 A few were even a little sceptical about this whole ‘sustainability thing’.
-But by the end, they all thought of something that they felt sincere about.
+But by the end, they all thought of a sustainability project that they felt sincerely about.

 What was the same between me and our fellow volunteers, but different from him?

 It wasn’t as if my friend did not have sustainability knowledge.
-It actually seems difficult not to, if you are an Australian millennial or xennial.
-There were quite a few insights that I gained from conversations with him, in fact.
-This is mainly why I was so sorry when he was made to choose, and he chose not to be friends with me anymore.
+Being an Australian xennial, sustainability convictions are considered mainstream culture for him.
+There were quite a few insights that I gained from conversations with him.

 What was the same between me and our fellow volunteers, and with all the other sustainability advocates I know and respect, but different from him?

-It often happens that my conscious mind would have completely forgotten to work on something, but my subconscious mind has got it covered all this while.
+Now, it often happens that my conscious mind would have completely forgotten to work on something, but my subconscious mind has got it covered, and was just waiting to be asked.

-Just at the moment that my contrite conscious mind asked that question, the back offices of my subconscious mind handed over the completed analysis.
+Just at the moment that my contrite conscious mind asked that question, spurred by his challenge, the back offices of my subconscious mind handed over the completed analysis.
 And I knew the conclusion was true.

 I considered him for a moment.
 He was still looking at me expectantly, a slight challenging smirk tugging at the edge of his mouth.

 Maybe he can take it, I thought.
 Maybe, in this past year, I may have acquired enough diplomacy skills to deliver the news with less of my typical bluntness.

 I decided to go the indirect route.
-I spoke about our fellow volunteers, noting particular examples.
-About how they described their projects, and the thing that they all had in common.
+I spoke about our fellow volunteers.
+About how they described their projects.
+About the thing that they all had in common.

-How M-, S-, and a couple others spoke about how they felt they needed to.
-That they had no choice but to change, because it was crucial for the world their children would inherit one day.
+I recounted how M-, S-, and a couple others spoke about how they felt they needed to, that they had no choice but to change, because it was crucial for the world their children would inherit one day.

-A couple others admitted that their kids would probably be fine, through the fortunate geography of their birth - but then there were the children of others who are not so lucky.
+A couple others admitted that their own kids would probably be fine, through the fortunate geography of their birth.
+But they thought about the children of others who are not so lucky.
 My own motivation is close to this one.

-And then there were those like M-d and V-, who spoke about how it was crucial for the future survival of their communities and countries, in Africa.
-Countries who are the most exposed to the consequences of climate change.
-The least prepared, perhaps, or the ones expected to bear the brunt of it.
+And then there were those like M-d and V-, who spoke about how their action was crucial for the future survival of their communities and countries in Africa – countries that are the most exposed to the consequences of climate change.

-You see, the reality is, we are all executive employees of a multinational company.
-We are probably among those who will be safest and most removed from the brunt of climate change impacts, relatively speaking.
+The reality is, we were all probably among those who will be safest and most removed from the brunt of climate change impacts, relatively speaking.
 Its full consequence may perhaps only occur after we personally have passed on.

-And I told him, very quietly, softening the message with a gentle smile, that I cannot help him think of a sustainability project, the meaningful kind he wanted.
+So I told my friend, very quietly, softening the message with a gentle smile, that I cannot help him think of a sustainability project, the meaningful kind that he wanted.